 Concentration(s) will not be added retroactively to a student record after the major degree is conferred.
 A student's approved enrollment period will not be extended for the purpose of completing a concentration.
-(See chapters V.A.4. and VI.E for more information about time limits.)

 If a student successfully requests to receive a concentration, and then wishes to change to a new program before receiving the degree, the new program must note on the request whether they will accept the concentration in their degree program and note which of the courses used to fulfill the concentration will also be used to fulfill the new major graduate degree.
 If the new program does not accept the concentration or the new program does not offer the concentration, the concentration will be removed from the student record when the request to change programs is processed.